alchrabas/pyslate/docs/user-guide.rst

 | This is a new pistol. => To jest now\ **y** pistolet.
 | This is a new sabre. => To jest now\ **a** szabla.

-| "To jest" (This is) part is the same for both items, but the suffix appended to the stem "now-" is based on the gender of the noun:
+| "To jest" ("This is") part is the same for both items, but the suffix appended to the stem "now-" is based on the gender of the noun:
 | "m" => "-y"
 | "f" => "-a"
 | "n" => "-e"